bowei-yu/cs3103-assignment-1/README.md

 ### 1. Install Python 3
 ### 2. For optimal performance, configure the following settings in Firefox about:config
 ![](images/connections_config.png)
-### 3. Pull the Github repository to a destinationed local folder
+### 3. Pull the Github repository to a destination local folder
 ### 4. On the target platforms xcne1.comp.nus.edu.sg and xcne2.comp.nus.edu.sg, run the following command:

 ### **python3 proxy.py <port> <flag_telemetry> blacklist.txt**